uhlarbrigi/PEPTIDE-SEQUENCE-EMBEDDING-AND-CLUSTERING-VISUALIZATION/source/index.rst

 This project is about using a pretrained protein transformer architecture to create embeddings of various proteins, and then performing nonlinear dimensionality reduction on those embeddings to see which kinds of similarities in protein function/structure we can restore.
-After installing, you can use it as a pipeline, or you can use it functiin by function.
+After installing, you can use it as a pipeline, or you can use it function by function.

 -------------------
 Current version: 1.0.0